Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Conclusions:

-The rheological properties acquired near and above the VPTT displayed signatures consistent with the formation of colloidal gels.
-We argue that the attractive interaction results from a combined effect of enhanced hydrophobicity and suppression of screened {C}oulombic repulsion in the {presence} of dissociating salts {in the suspension medium}.
-In the case of sucrose, though, inter-particle attraction comes from enhanced particle hydrophobicity {alone}.
-The rheological data acquired in this temperature regime revealed that the mechanical moduli of suspensions containing dissociating salts were greater than those prepared in sucrose solutions.
-Our cryo-FESEM data also showed relatively denser space-spanning networks with thicker gel strands above the VPTT for samples prepared with polar salts.
-These observations clearly indicate {the} increasingly dominant role of electrostatics in driving attractions between the collapsed microgel particles with significant surface charge densities.
-We also observed a two-step yielding behaviour above the VPTT in the presence of additives, {suggesting} colloidal gelation.
-However, we found that the relaxation timescale and yield strain values depended strongly on the nature of the additive used above the VPTT, even when their concentrations were kept constant, again reflecting the importance of electrostatics.
+{At temperatures a}bove the VPTT{, {the rheology of} samples {prepared} with both dissociating and non-dissociating additives} displayed signatures that are consistent with the formation of colloidal gels.
+We {show here} that {inter-particle} attractive interaction{s arise} from {the} combined effect of enhanced hydrophobicity and {a} suppression of screened {C}oulombic repulsion {when} dissociating salts {are present} {in the suspension medium}.
+In the {presence} of sucrose, {however}, inter-particle attraction{s arise} from enhanced particle hydrophobicity {alone}.
+Our cryo-FESEM data was consistent with the rheological results presented earlier and showed relatively denser space-spanning networks with thicker gel strands above the VPTT for samples prepared with dissociating salts.
+These observations clearly indicate the increasingly dominant role of electrostatics in driving attractions between the collapsed microgel particles {above the VPTT}.
+We also observed a two-step yielding behavior {under these conditions} in the presence of additives, {suggesting} {the formation of highly attractive gels}. {T}he relaxation timescale{s} and yield strain values {were seen to} depend strongly on the nature of the additive, again reflecting the importance of electrostatics in driving attractive gel formation above the VPTT.